-Thermal considerations of electric motors hold great importance since all the motor materials are sensitive to heat.
-Resistivity of the copper increases with increasing temperature and this leads to decrease of the motor torque which is unfavorable especially in electric vehicle applications.

-Heat is transferred in three ways: conduction, convection and radiation.
-Conduction occurs between in-touch bodies whereas convection is the transfer of heat by means of a fluid.
-Radiation is the heat transfer between two surfaces where a fluid is not required.
+Thermal considerations of electric motors hold great importance since all of the materials used are sensitive to heat.
+Resistivity of the copper increases with increasing temperature and this leads to decrease of motor torque which is unfavorable especially in electric vehicle applications.
+There are three ways that heat is transferred: conduction, convection and radiation.
+Conduction occurs between in-touch bodies whereas convection is the transfer of heat by means of a fluid and radiation is the heat transfer between two surfaces where a fluid is not required.
 Generally, radiation is not taken into consideration in electric motors as its effect is relatively small.
 Conduction is mostly seen in the rotor, where rotor bars heat the rotor laminations.